jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/label-has-for.md

 # jsx-a11y/label-has-for

 ❌ This rule is deprecated.
+It was replaced by [`label-has-associated-control`](label-has-associated-control.md).

 💼 This rule is _disabled_ in the following configs: ☑️ `recommended`, 🔒 `strict`.

 <!-- end auto-generated rule header -->

-*This rule was deprecated in v6.1.0.
-It will no longer be maintained.
-Please use [`label-has-associated-control`](label-has-associated-control.md) instead.*
+_This rule was deprecated in v6.1.0.
+It will no longer be maintained._

 Enforce label tags have associated control.